Remember Who You Are

 It’s been said many times that artists draw from personal experience for the work they create.
 (Write what you know!)
 If you look closely at great works of art, it’s pretty much impossible to separate the work from the artist, simply because their work comes from their voice, and their voice comes from their experience, and their experience comes from the fruit of their lives.
 What Wyeth did for me is to make that connection clear.
 Your best work comes from your voice, your experiences, your life.

-If you asked me to describe the essential message of my book Close to Home, it’s this: Look deeper.
+If someone asked me to describe to me the essential message of my book Close to Home, it's this: Look deeper.
 See more clearly.
-Find the material you need to make your photographs.
-I believe strongly that my (and your) familiarity with a place and its people gives us an advantage over others who don’t know or, more importantly, don’t understand them.
+Find the material you need to make good photographs.
+I believe strongly that my (and your) familiarity with a place and its people gives us an advantage over others who don't know or, more importantly, don't understand them.
 As Wyeth describes it:

 “You can be in a place for years and years and not see something, and then when it dawns, all sorts of nuggets of richness start popping all over the place.
 You’ve gotten below the obvious.”

-For me, this is the location of the well from which we can draw the raw material we need to produce meaningful work, and it’s something I remind myself of now every time I make photograph.
+But what I also learned from Wyeth helped me understand another part of making art.
+For me, it's the location of the well from which we can draw the raw material we need to produce meaningful work, and it's something I remind myself of now every time I make photograph.

 Remember who you are.